900 Parish Street, Suite 101

 You may submit to the Trustees a written request for a determination of whether specific contemplated employment will cause the suspension of your benefit payments.
 The Trustees may limit the number of requests you can make during a plan year.
 The request for determination must contain factual information sufficient to establish whether the specific contemplated employment will cause a suspension of benefit payments.
 The Trustees will make the requested determination within 30 days after the receipt of the request, except that if the Trustees determine that additional information is necessary, this 30-day period will be extended until 30 days after the requested information is provided by you.
 The Trustees will then determine if your contemplated employment will cause a suspension of benefit payments.
 The Trustees' decision can be appealed by you as provided by the Pension Fund's rules.

-If you have any questions concerning the amended suspension of benefits rules please contact the Trustees of the Western Pennsylvania Teamsters and Employers Pension Fund, at the Fund Office, located at 49 Auto Way, Pittsburgh, PA 15206-3663, toll free phone number at 800-362-4201.
+If you have any questions concerning the amended suspension of benefits rules please contact the Trustees of the Western Pennsylvania Teamsters and Employers Pension Fund, at the Fund Office, located at 900 Parish Street, Suite 101, Pittsburgh, PA 15220, toll free phone number at 800-362-4201.